Tuareg people: Chronology

-The Tuareg social stratification involving noble, clerical and artisanal castes likely emerged after the 10th century, as a corollary of the rising slavery system.
-Similar caste institutions are found among various other communities in Africa.
-According to the anthropologist Tal Tamari, linguistic evidence suggests that the Tuareg blacksmith and bard endogamous castes evolved under foreign contact with Sudanic peoples since the Tuareg terms for blacksmith and bard are of non-Berber origin.
-Correspondingly, the designation for the endogamous blacksmiths among the southern Tuareg is gargassa (a cognate of the Songhay garaasa and Fulani garkasaa6e), whereas it is enaden among the northern Tuareg (meaning "the other").
+Tuareg social stratification into noble, clerical and artisanal castes likely emerged after the 10th century, as a corollary of the rising slavery system.
+Similar caste institutions are found in other communities in Africa.
+According to anthropologist Tal Tamari, linguistic evidence suggests that the Tuareg blacksmith and bard endogamous castes evolved under foreign contact with Sudanic peoples, since the Tuareg terms for "blacksmith" and "bard" are of non-Berber origin.
+The designation for the endogamous blacksmiths among the southern Tuareg is gargassa, a cognate of the Songhay garaasa and Fulani garkasaa6e, whereas it is enaden among the northern Tuareg, meaning "the other".

 Archaeological work by Rod McIntosh and Susan Keech McIntosh indicates that long-distance trade and specialized economies existed in the Western Sudan at an early date.
 During the 9th and 10th centuries, Berbers and Arabs built upon these pre-existing trade routes and quickly developed trans-Saharan and sub-Saharan transport networks.
-The successive local Muslim kingdoms developed increasing sophistication as states, their martial capacity, slave raiding, holding and trading systems.
+Successive local Muslim kingdoms developed increasing sophistication in their martial capacity, slave raiding, holding and trading systems.
 Among these Islamic states were the Ghana Empire (11th century), the Mali Empire (13th and 14th centuries), and the Songhay Empire (16th century).
 Slavery created a template for servile relationships, which developed into more complex castes and social stratification.

 Culture

 Tuareg culture is largely matrilineal.
-Other distinctive aspects of Tuareg culture include clothing, food, language, religion, arts, astronomy, nomadic architecture, traditional weapons, music, films, games, and economic activities.
+Other distinctive aspects of Tuareg culture include clothing, food, education, language, religion, arts, astronomy, nomadic architecture, traditional weapons, music, films, games, and economic activities.

 Clothing

-In Tuareg society women do not traditionally wear the veil, whereas men do.
+In Tuareg society women do not traditionally wear the face veil, whereas men do.
 The most famous Tuareg symbol is the tagelmust (also called éghéwed and, in Arabic, litham), sometimes referred to as a cheche (pronounced "shesh"), a combined turban and veil, often indigo-blue colored.
 The men's facial covering originates from the belief that such action wards off evil spirits.
 It may have related instrumentally from the need for protection from the harsh desert sands as well.

 It is a firmly established tradition, as is the wearing of amulets containing sacred objects and, recently, verses from the Qur'an.
-Taking on the veil is associated with the rite of passage to manhood; men begin wearing a veil when they reach maturity.
+Taking on the veil is associated with the rite of passage to manhood.
+Men begin wearing a veil when they reach maturity.
 The veil usually conceals their face, excluding their eyes and the top of the nose.